slact/nchan/README.md

 ## Status and History

-The latest Nchan release is <tag> (date) ([changelog](https://nchan.slact.net/changelog)).
+The latest Nchan release is v0.9 (December 2, 2015) ([changelog](https://nchan.slact.net/changelog)).
 This is a pre-release that will crash if anything even remotely unexpected happens.
 It is suitable for testing and experimentation.
 A full-fledged release will be made available once the documentation is complete.

 The first iteration of Nchan was written in 2009-2010 as the [Nginx HTTP Push Module](https://pushmodule.slact.net).
 It was vastly refactored in 2014-2015, and here we are today.
 The present release is in the **testing** phase.
 The core features and old functionality are thoroughly tested and stable.
 Some of the new functionality, specifically *redis storage and channel events are still experimental* and may be a bit buggy, and the rest is somewhere in between.